superfliege/azure-docs.de-de/articles/machine-learning/team-data-science-process/explore-data-hive-tables.md

 ---
-title: Durchsuchen von Daten in Hive-Tabellen mithilfe von Hive-Abfragen – Team Data Science-Prozess | Microsoft-Dokumentation
+title: Explore data in Hive tables with Hive queries - Team Data Science Process
-description: Verwenden Sie Hive-Beispielskripts, die zum Durchsuchen von Daten in Hive-Tabellen in einem HDInsight Hadoop-Cluster verwendet werden.
+description: Use sample Hive scripts that are used to explore data in Hive tables in an HDInsight Hadoop cluster.
 services: machine-learning
 author: marktab
 manager: cgronlun